GuohaoDai/guohaodai.github.io/_pages/life.md

     </div>
 </center>

-Out of all his songs, my favorite has to be "As You Are."
+Out of all his songs, my favorite has to be "As You Are".
 The smooth and soulful melody, combined with his signature vocal delivery, always leaves me feeling a sense of melancholic nostalgia.

 <center>
-    <div class="aplayer" style="width:80%;" data-id="2021360786" data-server="netease" data-type="song" data-mode="single"></div>
+    <div class="aplayer" style="width:60%;" data-id="2021360786" data-server="netease" data-type="song" data-mode="single"></div>
     <div style="color:orange;
                 display: inline-block;
                 color: #999;